 Have you always been a “reader”?

 I was a voracious reader.
-In Junior High I had a required Reading class where each student had to read ten books during the quarter.
+In Junior High, I had a required Reading class where each student had to read ten books during the quarter.
 I read over 100.
-Dozens of Scholastic book club titles and every Chip Hilton sports novel was devoured.
+Dozens of Scholastic book club titles and every Chip Hilton sports novel were devoured.
 After we moved to Hawaii I became more interested in sports, primarily basketball, but I was still a reader.
-It was in late high school that I discovered the Barsoom (John Carter of Mars) series by Edgar Rice Burroughs.
+It was in late high school that I discovered Pellucidar, the land in the Earth’s core, and Barsoom (John Carter of Mars) via the novels by Edgar Rice Burroughs.
 An older brother gave me the Chronicles of Narnia as a Christmas gift when I was sixteen.

 Now I have the privilege of reading for a living and still get to read for fun.
 I read 75+ thriller, espionage, legal thriller, science fiction, or fantasy novels a year.
 It is my mind candy.